chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 	  set initial refinement   = 4
 	end

 Using an ``initial refinement`` of 4, the initial size of the cubic cells is 1.875.
-Since the particle size is small in regards to the mesh size, a refinement zone is generated around the particle to better capture it .
+Since the particle size is small in regards to the mesh size, a refinement zone is generated around the particle to better capture it (see :doc:`../../../parameters/cfd/box_refinement` for more details).

 .. code-block:: text